PaulNowak36/Kritical-Hit/Documents/Functionnal/Functionnal_Specs.md

         - Once a character performed all of his action in his turn, his Turn value goes back to 0 and all other characters have their Turn values increased.
     - Active Time type: Each fighter can perform an action if their TimeBar is filled enough.
       - A gauge named "Timebar" is applied to the player and charges itself over time: if he perform an action, it causes the gauge to empty.
 The cycle repeat until the battle ends.
-      - The timebar can be randomly filled or depends on the character's values.
+      - The TimeBar can be randomly filled or depends on the character's values.
-      - Displays the action menu of a character when he reaches a certain timebar value.
+      - Displays the action menu of a character when he reaches a certain TimeBar value.
-      - You can set the max value of a timebar in general. s.
+      - You can set the max value of a TimeBar in general. s.

 - **Additional Game Mechanic**:
   - Counter:
     - Limited counter:
+      - We can increase the counter depending the number of times we attack/kill an enemy, or if we use certain skills.
       - When used to grant bonuses, a certain fixed number of points can only be used for certain skills.
       - Some skills can only be unlocked with enough points used.
       - It's possible to earn/lose counter points with certain skills, and even to share them with allies.